A Second Look (1964 TV program)

-A Second Look was a Canadian current affairs television program which aired on CBC Television in 1964.
+A Second Look is a Canadian current affairs television program which aired on CBC Television in 1964.

 Premise

 This program, a successor to Let's Face It, reviewed up to three news stories per episode.
 It was hosted by Gary Lautens, a humour columnist of the Toronto Star.

 Guests included British Labour Party parliamentarian Anthony Wedgewood-Benn and American political author Richard Rovere.

 Scheduling

 The half-hour program aired on alternate Sundays at 10:00 p.m.
 (Eastern) from 26 January to 9 August 1964, with Horizon broadcast on other weeks.
 This show was distinct from a 1969 CBC series of the same name.

 Lautens, however, lacked television experience while having little say in the production.
 That, combined with a vague program concept made A Second Look unsuccessful.